GrahamDigital/newspassid-audience-project/packages/sdk/README.md

 3. Open the example page in your browser
 4. Watch for changes in the source files and rebuild automatically

-The dev server will automatically rebuild the library files when you make changes to the source code.
+The dev server will automatically rebuild the library files when you make changes to the source code and reload the page to reflect those changes.

 ## Building for Production